Late Payment Charges – What You Need To Know

 An LPD is essentially an alternative to an LBA and allows you to make a claim for interest, compensation and any other reasonable costs that have been raised by you having to collect a late payment.

-As you can see, the process can become complicated for someone who also has to contend with running their business, deal with their other clients and customers and contend with day to day life, so after you make that initial contact and offer the debtor a chance to pay the debt that they owe the best course of action is to recruit the services of a specialist debt collection agency or Solicitor who can help you get results quickly.
+As you can see, the process can become complicated for someone who also has to contend with running their business, deal with their other clients and customers and contend with day to day life, so after you make that initial contact and offer the debtor a chance to pay the debt that they owe the best course of action is to recruit the services of a specialist debt recovery firm or Solicitor who can help you get results quickly.